huland/logseq-notes/pages/Robert C. Martin - Clean Architecture A Craftsman's Guide to Software Structure and Design.md

 				  @enduml
 				  ```
 			- The essential insight here is that generating the report involves two separate responsibilities: the calculation of the reported data, and the presentation of that data into a web- and printer-friendly form.
+			- Having made this separation, we need to organize the source code dependencies to ensure that changes to one of those responsibilities do not cause changes in the other.
+Also, the new organization should ensure that the behavior can be extended without undo modiﬁcation.
 - Your Highlight on Location 1243-1243 | Added on Tuesday, August 8, 2023 1:16:44 PM

   CONCLUSION